Did you know that the salary deduction based on the latest Pag-IBIG contribution table will go a long way for your future?

 For employees, this involves a salary deduction for Pag-IBIG contribution with their employer’s share of contribution.

-For other types of Pag-IBIG members (i.e., self-employed, OFW, etc.), this involves paying out of pocket for their contribution.
+For other Pag-IBIG members (i.e., self-employed, OFW, etc.), this involves paying out of pocket for their contribution.

-Anyone who is registered with the HDMF and has a Pag-IBIG MID number or registration tracking number (RTN) can contribute.
+Anyone registered with the HDMF with a Pag-IBIG MID number or registration tracking number (RTN) can contribute.

 The Pag-IBIG Fund uses the contributions collected from members to provide short-term and housing loans.
-You can also enjoy the same benefits as a Pag-IBIG member when you need to borrow money for a personal need or a home purchase.
+You can also enjoy the same benefits as a Pag-IBIG member when you borrow money for personal needs or a home purchase.